linuxserver-archive/docker-minisatip-armhf/READMETEMPLATE.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on alpine, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on alpine-armhf, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.

 ### User / Group Identifiers